swharden/FSKview/README.md

 ![](doc/screenshot.jpg)

+### Download

-> **⚠️ WARNING: FSKview is in development** and it is not intended to be used at this time.
-Notes and source code in this repository may still be useful for experimenters interested in ultra-narrowband signal analysis.
+> **⚠️ WARNING:** FSKview is early in development and a click-to-run program is not yet provided.

-## Development Notes
+### Development Notes

-While I'm developing this software I'm keeping notes in [/dev](dev)
+Signal analysis is performed by the [FftSharp](https://github.com/swharden/FftSharp) and [Spectrogram](https://github.com/swharden/Spectrogram) libraries and the sound card interface is provided by [NAudio](https://github.com/naudio/NAudio).

 ![](dev/simulation/simulation.png)

+Notes and experiments are in [/dev](dev)

+## Resources

-## What is QRSS?
+### What is QRSS?

 QRSS is a type of continuous wave (CW) radio signal which uses frequency-shift keying (FSK).
 QRSS is ultra-narrowband (5Hz bandwidth) and ultra slow speed (about 3 letters per minute).
 The abbreviation QRSS is [Morse code slang](https://en.wikipedia.org/wiki/Q_code) for "transmit a lot slower".

-## Resources

 ### Notes
 * [Encoding and Decoding WSPR Messages](doc/wspr.md)